 Vapes and E-Cigarettes

-An e-cigarette is a device that allows you to inhale nicotine in a vapour rather than smoke.
+A vape (e-cigarette) is a device that allows you to inhale nicotine in a vapour rather than smoke.
 E-cigarettes don't contain tobacco and don't produce tar or carbon monoxide, two of the most damaging constituents in cigarette smoke.
 E-cigarettes work by heating a solution (e-liquid) that typically contains nicotine, propylene glycol and/or vegetable glycerine, and flavourings.
 Using an e-cigarette is known as vaping.

-What types of e-cigarette are there?
+What types of vape (e-cigarettes) are there?

 There are a variety of models available: